VincentMasselis/RxBluetoothKotlin/demo-app-esp32-companion/README.md

-ESP32 sketch for use in conjunction with the Android demo app.
+ESP32 sketch for Arduino IDE, to be used in conjunction with the Android demo app.
 Assumes that the ESP32 has a pushbutton between pin 25 and ground and another button between pin 26 and ground, and an LED with resistor between pin 33 and ground.